 We always need volunteers, interns, people to sit on committees for events and, of course, donations.

-How has Overtown changed, if at all, since you’ve been involved with the OMP?
+How has Overtown changed since you’ve been involved with the OMP?

 I think there is an energy in Overtown that is more hopeful about real changes coming.
 It’s a cautious optimism.
 The people have heard empty promises for decades so it’s hard to open your heart fully when you’ve been disappointed for so long.

 EPIC will help us fund our LunchBox Jazz series as well as the events we do in Overtown throughout the year.